jdpaterson/rails-react-apollo/README.md

 Once webpacker has compiled (will notify you in docker-compose up terminal), open http://localhost:3000

-To ensure webpacker is hot reloading edit files to /app/javascript/components/* and watch see your browser refresh
+To ensure webpacker is hot reloading edit files to /app/javascript/components/* and see your browser refresh

 ## Entering the web container